metrorailings/OwlBlog/content/posts/week-9-quick-insights.md

 Calling more blitzes in the second half will be the key difference for the Steelers should they pull out the win here.
 Still, their offensive play-calling is not helping matters either today.
 Randy Fichtner picks the wrong times to be conservative.
 Not to mention some of his play-calls have been less than inspiring.

 This Steelers team is so frustrating.
-It's no wonder why Pittsburgh has only won against losing teams and have yet to post a win against winning team before today.
+It's no wonder why Pittsburgh has only won against losing teams and have yet to claim victory against winning teams before today.
 It seems Pittsburgh is a team trying to show itself to be more talented than they actually are.

+***

+## Buccaneers @ Seahawks

+Not much of a surprise, but Jameis genuinely plays better against teams not as familiar with him.

+It also helps that the Seahawks are unable to generate any pressure with their pass rushing specialists alone.
+Having to resort to the blitz leaves passing lanes open that Jameis can exploit more often than not.